SM U-103: Sinking

 SM U-103 started to crash dive to 30 m in an attempt to turn to a parallel course to the liner.
-But there was not enough time before the port propeller of Olympic sliced through the submarine's pressure hull just aft of its conning tower.
+But there was not enough time before the bow of Olympic rammed the submarine, cutting into its pressure hull just aft of the conning tower.
 The crew of U-103 blew ballast tanks before scuttling their sinking submarine.
 Nine crewmen lost their lives.
 Olympic did not stop to pick up the survivors but continued on to Cherbourg.
-USS Davis later sighted a distress flare and took 35 survivors to Queenstown.
+USS Davis later sighted a distress flare and took 35 survivors to Queenstown (now Cobh) in Ireland.

 Wreck

 The remains of U-103 lie at a depth of 90 m in the English Channel about midway between England and France (49°16′N 4°51′W).
-Its deep location makes its largely inaccessible to divers but the wreck was surveyed and identified by a remotely operated underwater vehicle in 2012.
+Its deep location makes it largely inaccessible to divers but the wreck was surveyed and identified by a remotely operated underwater vehicle in 2012.